The National Feral Pig Action Plan

 The National Feral Pig Action Plan 2021-2031 aims to deliver long term active suppression of feral pig populations to reduce their extensive impacts across 45% of Australia’s land mass.

-The 2025 National Feral Pig Conference is the ideal opportunity for land managers, community groups, jurisdictions, NRM organisations and research agencies to come together to:
+The National Feral Pig Conference 2025 is the perfect opportunity for land managers, community groups, jurisdictions, NRM organisations and research agencies to come together to:

 This national Conference will allow you to meet and network with others dealing with feral pig impacts, strengthen relationships, and gain insights that may increase the effectiveness and efficiency of feral pig management programs.